This information applies to Scotland.

-Mental health is sometimes described as 'emotional health' or 'well being'.
-It is an important part of overall health and can be adversely affected by life events, such as the end of a relationship or a bereavement, as well as by mental health problems, such as anxiety or depression.
+Mental health is sometimes described as 'emotional health' or 'well-being'.
+It's an important part of overall health and can be adversely affected by life events such as the end of a relationship or a death, or by mental health problems such as anxiety or depression.

-Mental health problems are conditions which may or may not be temporary and which affect a person’s mental wellbeing.
-The most common are anxiety and depression, but others include schizophrenia, personality disorders, eating disorders and dementia.
+Mental health problems can be temporary or permanent and affect a person’s mental well-being.
+The most common problems are anxiety and depression, but others include schizophrenia, personality disorders, eating disorders and dementia.

-Mental health problems can affect different people in different ways and will vary in how long they last and how they affect people’s everyday lives.
+Mental health problems affect different people in different ways and vary in terms of how long they last and how they affect people’s everyday lives.
 People can and do recover from mental health problems.
-The length of time it takes to recover will be different for different people.
+The length of time it takes to recover is different for different people.

-What can you do if you think you have a mental health problem?
+If you think you have a mental health problem

 There are a number of things you can do if you think you have a mental health problem.
-Many people find it difficult to ask for help but there are a wide range of services available and you can chose the services that appeal to you.
-For example, one person might find it easier to phone a helpline rather than speak to a GP face-to-face.
-You could choose to:
+Many people find it difficult to ask for help, but there are a wide range of services available and you can choose the services that appeal to you.
+For example, you might find it easier to phone a helpline rather than speak to a GP face to face.
+You could:

-- look up information online e.g. on the websites of the Scottish Association for Mental Health (SAMH) or NHS inform
+- look up information online - for example on the Scottish Association for Mental Health (SAMH) website or NHS inform

-- read self help books.
-Some libraries have ‘bibliotherapy’ sessions, which gather together relevant self help books that you might want to borrow
+- read self-help books - some libraries have ‘bibliotherapy’ sessions, which gather relevant self-help books that you might want to borrow

 - go to see your GP

-- phone a helpline or information service e.g. Living Life, Breathing Space, Samaritans, or NHS inform
+- phone a helpline or information service - for example Breathing Space, Samaritans or NHS inform

-- talk to a counsellor or therapist.
-Your GP might be able to refer you to a counsellor or therapist or you can arrange it yourself, although this is likely to involve a cost.
-See the Counselling and Psychotherapy in Scotland website at www.cosca.org.uk or the British Association for Counselling and Psychotherapy website at www.bacp.co.uk.
+- talk to a counsellor or therapist - your GP might refer you to a counsellor or therapist.
+You can arrange this yourself but there might be a cost.
+Check the Counselling and Psychotherapy in Scotland website or the British Association for Counselling and Psychotherapy website.

-Some people who are experiencing a mental health problem may find themselves feeling suicidal.
-The Scottish Association for Mental Health (SAMH) have produced a helpful booklet called 'Suicide - living with your thoughts' containing strategies for dealing with your thoughts, suggestions about how to keep yourself safe and a directory of sources of help.
-The booklet can be found on the SAMH website at www.samh.org.uk .
+Some people who are experiencing a mental health problem might find themselves feeling suicidal.
+The Scottish Association for Mental Health (SAMH) has produced a helpful booklet called 'Suicide - living with your thoughts' , which has strategies for dealing with your thoughts, suggestions to keep yourself safe and a list of sources of help.

-Some people who are experiencing a mental health problem may self-harm as a way of coping with emotional distress.
+Some people who are experiencing a mental health problem might self-harm as a way of coping with emotional distress.
 The people around a person who self-harms can often be affected by it too.
-You can find more information about self-harm on the NHS inform website.
+You can find more information about self-harm on NHS inform.

 What to do in an emergency